NumesSanguis/FACSvatar/docs/source/defaultsetup.rst

 ^^^^^^^^^^^^^^
 Real-time
 ^^^^^^^^^^^^^^
-Note: Windows only (due to ZeroMQ being integrated in the GUI)
+Note: Requires 1 Windows PC (due to ZeroMQ being integrated in the GUI)

 For the real-time version of FACSvatar we need to use a modified OpenFace which includes a ZeroMQ component to stream AU, gaze and head pose data out of it into.